 cottontail01

 A mother rabbit, or doe, will never abandon her babies.
-Only her death or creation of an environment where she cannot get to her babies will deter her from returning.
+Only her death or the creation of an environment where she cannot get to her babies will deter her from returning.
 Most of the time, when you find a baby bunny, it is OK.

 Start by looking for its nest.
 Look for a shallow depression lined with grass and fur.
 If the baby’s eyes are still closed, it is under 10 days old.
-If the babies look fat and plump, are nestled next to each other, and if there seems to be no immediate danger to them, then LEAVE THEM ALONE!
+If the babies look fat and plump, are nestled next to each other, and if there seems to be no immediate danger to them, please LEAVE THEM ALONE!

 You can check to see if the mother rabbit is coming back to the nest by doing the following: criss-cross the nest with strands of dental floss or other thin string.
 If the string is pushed back out of the way in the morning, then you know that mom has returned to the babies and they are alright.
 If their nest has been damaged, it can be repaired.
 Place babies back in the nest with light layers of grass to hide them.